dantleech/blog/source/_posts/2019-07-03-dabki-bytow.md

 The wind has been behind me the whole time and today was no exception as I cycled effortlessly down the quiet country road.
 I felt good and sang along to the music which was playing in my head.
-I still didn't have any headphones, but my brain seems to play it's own music anyway -- today it was Velvet in Furs (Velvet Underground), yesterday it was a Chopin Nocturne and I think Pulp's "Common People" made it in somewhere.
+I still didn't have any headphones, but my brain seems to play it's own music anyway -- today it was Venus in Furs (Velvet Underground), yesterday it was a Chopin Nocturne and I think Pulp's "Common People" made it in somewhere.